-For me the beaches of Lake Michigan are my number one attraction.
+For me, the beaches of Lake Michigan are my number one attraction.
 The Western Michigan side of the Big Lake offers smooth, golden sugar sand and miles upon miles of space along the shore.
 Behind the beaches are immense sand dunes that are fun to climb when you want to tire out the kiddos!

 2. Water sports

-Of course the Great Lake state is going to excel at water sports.
-In addition to being next to the 5th largest freshwater lake in the world, Muskegon area has several inland lakes and rivers.
+Of course, the Great Lake state is going to excel at water sports.
+In addition to being next to the 5th largest freshwater lake in the world, the Muskegon area has several inland lakes and rivers.
 Any day in the summer you can find folks enjoying boating, water skiing, kayaking, paddle boarding out on the waters.

 3. Winter Sports

 I’m not much of a winter sports person, however, I have taken advantage of Muskegon’s Winter Sports Complex.
-Home to an 850-foot luge track, (and an Olympic Luge medalist!) the Muskegon Sports Complex also houses a large outdoor skating rink for both recreational and hockey use, hills for tubing (also think sand dunes for snow tubing) and a cross country ski and ice skating trail.
+Home to an 850-foot luge track, (and an Olympic Luge medalist!) the Muskegon Sports Complex also houses a large outdoor skating rink for both recreational and hockey use, hills for tubing (also think sand dunes for snow tubing), and a cross country ski and ice skating trail.
 If winter sports aren’t your thing, you can also ride the luge in the summer using roller sleds.
 I’ve done both and they are worth it!

 Once upon a time, it was said you can find a beer tent every weekend in MusKEGon.
 The city goes beyond that now with a variety of festivals throughout the year.
 There’s Bike Time, the Irish Music Festival, Parties in the Park, Unity Music Festival and so much more.
 While nearby Grand Rapids is known for their craft beer scene, Muskegon has something to offer as well with Pigeon Hill, Unruly, Fetch and Bardic Wells Breweries.
 Be sure to check the CVB for a list of events.

 While most people think of the East Coast when it comes to lighthouses, Michigan actually offers the most of any state.
 There are 3 within Muskegon county and 2 you can go inside and visit.
 At Pere Marquette Beach you’ll find 2 of the lighthouses and a popular activity is to walk the pier to one of them.
-The other, smaller lighthouse only recently opened to visitors within the last view years and offers a little historical insight on the area.
+The other, smaller lighthouse only recently opened to visitors within the last few years and offers a little historical insight into the area.
 Just north of these is White River Light in Whitehall.